-- 49. ICANN's Bylaws provide an established accountability mechanism by which an entity that believes it was materially affected by an action or inaction by ICANN staff that contravened established policies and procedures may submit a request for reconsideration or review of the conduct at issue.
-The review is conducted by ICANN's Board Governance Committee. - 50.
-On July 17, 2016, Plaintiff and Radix FZC, an affiliate of another member of the .WEB contention set, jointly submitted a Reconsideration Request to ICANN, in response to the actions and inactions of ICANN staff in connection with the decision set forth in the ICANN's July 13, 2016 correspondence.

-- 51. The Reconsideration Request sought reconsideration of (a) ICANN's determination that it "found no basis to initiate the application change request process" in response to the contradictory statements of NDC and (b) ICANN's improper denial of the request made by multiple contention set members to postpone the .WEB auction of last resort, which would have provided ICANN the time necessary to conduct a full and transparent investigation into material discrepancies in NDC's application and its eligibility as a contention set member. - 52.
+- 48. ICANN's Bylaws provide an established accountability mechanism by which an entity that believes it was materially affected by an action or inaction by ICANN staff that contravened established policies and procedures may submit a request for reconsideration or review of the conduct at issue.
+The review is conducted by ICANN's Board Governance Committee. - 49.
+On July 17, 2016, Plaintiff and Radix FZC, an affiliate of another member of the .WEB contention set, jointly submitted a Reconsideration Request to ICANN, in response to the actions and inactions of ICANN staff in connection with the decision set forth in the ICANN's July 13, 2016 correspondence. - 50.
+The Reconsideration Request sought reconsideration of (a) ICANN's determination that it "found no basis to initiate the application change request process" in response to the contradictory statements of NDC and (b) ICANN's improper denial of the request made by multiple contention set members to postpone the .WEB auction of last resort, which would have provided ICANN the time necessary to conduct a full and transparent investigation into material discrepancies in NDC's application and its eligibility as a contention set member. - 51.
 The Reconsideration Request highlighted the following issues: - a.
 ICANN's failure to forego a full and transparent investigation into the material representations made by NDC is a clear violation of the principles and procedures set forth in the ICANN Articles of Incorporation, Bylaws and the Applicant Guidebook. - b.
-ICANN is the party with the power and resources necessary to delay the ICANN auction of last resort while the accuracy of NDC's current application is evaluated utilizing the broad investigatory controls contained in the Applicant Guidebook, to which all applicants, including NDC, agreed. - c.
+ICANN is the party with the power and resources necessary to delay the ICANN auction of last resort while the accuracy of NDC's current application is evaluated utilizing the broad investigatory

+- controls contained in the Applicant Guidebook, to which all applicants, including NDC, agreed. - c.
 Postponement of the .WEB auction of last resort provides the most efficient manner for resolving the current dispute for all parties by (i) sparing ICANN and the many aggrieved applicants the time and expense of legal action while (ii) avoiding the very real likelihood of a court-mandated unwinding of the ICANN auction of last resort should it proceed. - d.
-ICANN'S July 13, 2016 decision raises serious concerns as to whether the scope of ICANN's investigation was impacted by the

-- inherent conflict of interest arising from a perceived financial benefit to ICANN if the Auction goes forward as scheduled. - e.
-ICANN's New gTLD Program Auctions guidelines state that a contention set would only proceed to auction where all active applications in the contention set have "no pending ICANN Accountability Mechanisms," i.e., no pending Ombudsman complaints, Reconsideration Requests or IRPs. - 53.
-The issues raised by Plaintiff were similar to those raised by applicants for other gTLDs in similar contexts; issues that were deemed well-founded by an independent panel assigned to review ICANN's compliance with its mandatory obligations and bylaws in relation to its administration of the application processes for the New gTLD Program. - 54.
+ICANN'S July 13, 2016 decision raises serious concerns as to whether the scope of ICANN's investigation was impacted by the inherent conflict of interest arising from a perceived financial benefit to ICANN if the Auction goes forward as scheduled. - e.
+ICANN's New gTLD Program Auctions guidelines state that a contention set would only proceed to auction where all active applications in the contention set have "no pending ICANN Accountability Mechanisms," i.e., no pending Ombudsman complaints, Reconsideration Requests or IRPs. - 52.
 On July 21, 2016, ICANN denied the Request for Reconsideration.
-In doing so, ICANN relied solely on statements from NDC that directly contradicted those contained in NDC's earlier correspondence-a clear red flag.
-Once again, despite the credibility issues raised by NDC's own contradictory statements, ICANN failed and refused to contact Mr. Bezsonoff or interview the other individuals identified in Sections 7 and 11 of NDC's application prior to reaching its conclusion.
-ICANN also failed to investigate whether NDC had either resold, assigned, or transferred all or some of its rights to its .WEB application. - 55.
+In doing so, ICANN merely relied on statements from NDC that directly contradicted those contained in NDC's earlier correspondence.
+Once again, despite the clear credibility issues raised by NDC's own contradictory statements, ICANN failed and refused to contact Mr. Bezsonoff or interview the other individuals identified in Sections 7 and 11 of NDC's application prior to reaching its conclusion. - 53.
 On July 22, 2016, Plaintiff initiated ICANN's Independent Review Process by filing ICANN's Notice of Independent Review.
 The IRP remains pending.